Eero Pro 6 vs. Eero Pro: Should you upgrade?

 - Slow performance for the price

 Both of these routers can form the base for a strong and reliable mesh system.
-With identical software features and compatibility with all other Eeros for expansion, either option will cover the needs of most people.
-The Eero Pro 6 takes the speed up a notch as well as coverage thanks to a slightly taller size and a more modern Wi-Fi 6 setup.
-At $30 more than the older Eero Pro, it feels like money well spent especially if you have or might upgrade to an internet connection faster than 500Mbps.
+Both options will cover most people's needs with identical software features and compatibility with all other Eeros for expansion.
+The Eero Pro 6 takes the speed up a notch and coverage thanks to a slightly taller size and a more modern Wi-Fi 6 setup.
+It feels like money well spent at $30 more than the older Eero Pro, especially if you have or might upgrade to an internet connection faster than 500Mbps.

-Eero Pro 6 vs. Eero Pro A big upgrade
+Eero Pro 6 vs. Eero Pro: A big upgrade

-At first glance, the Eero Pro and Eero Pro 6 look like the same device, but there are several key upgrades on the Pro 6.
-The first and most obvious upgrade is Wi-Fi 6, also known as 8082.11ax, which can immediately deliver on speed upgrades to compatible devices.
-This means your mesh connection gets an upgrade as well if it's used on your system.
+At first glance, the Eero Pro and Eero Pro 6 look like the same device, but the Pro 6 packs in several great upgrades.
+The first and most obvious upgrade is Wi-Fi 6, also known as 802.11ax, which can immediately deliver speed upgrades to compatible devices.
+If you're building an Eero mesh, you also get some extra speed for your mesh connection.

-Eero Pro has a total connection speed of AC2200, which breaks down roughly to 866.7Mbps on each of the high and low 5GHz bands and around 400Mbps on the 2.4GHz band.
-On the Eero Pro 6, a more robust high 5GHz band has 2,402Mbps thanks to a 4x4 antenna setup compared to 2x2 on the previous generation Pro.
-The low 5GHz band has 1,202Mbps and the 2.4GHz band comes in with 574Mbps which makes up the Eero Pro 6's AX4200 connection.
+Eero Pro has a total connection speed of AC2200, which breaks down roughly to 866.7Mbps on each high and low 5GHz band and around 400Mbps on the 2.4GHz band.
+On the Eero Pro 6, a more robust high 5GHz band has 2402Mbps thanks to a 4x4 antenna setup compared to 2x2 on the previous generation Pro.
+The low 5GHz band has 1201Mbps, and the 2.4GHz band comes in with 574Mbps, which makes up the Eero Pro 6's AX4200 connection.

+Eero Pro and Eero Pro 6 also both support DFS channels with a recent software update.
+DFS allows access to more 5GHz bands in areas without significant radar intereference.
+For many people, this can add a bit more speed compared to the other crowded 5GHz channels.

-This fairly huge upgrade in speed allows Eero to recommend the Pro 6 for gigabit connections, roughly double the speed of the older Pro at 550Mbps.
+This fairly huge upgrade in speed allows Eero to recommend the Pro 6 for gigabit connections, roughly double the older Pro's speed at 550Mbps.
 While only Wi-Fi 6 devices will be able to access the full speed of these routers, older Wi-Fi 5 devices will be supported and should also see some speed improvements while connected to a remote Eero Pro 6 node thanks to the stronger link between each point.

 |Eero Pro 6